Wakefield Labour Club (Short title)

 - Phone or come in to ask the person in charge of the bar, who can usually tell you quickly if a room is available & make provisional booking.
 Enquiries also accepted by e-mail.

 * N.B.
 All room bookings must be confirmed by the secretary.

-The main entrance has 2 steps up to it.
-Wheelchairs can get in via the fire exit, which has ramped access.
+Our long term project to make the club fully accessible was completed in September 2023.
+We have ramped access to the main entrance.
 Once inside, everything is on one level except for part of the toilet block and the beer cellar, which is one step down.

 This club is a signatory to the White Ribbon initiative and is a safe space for all - regardless of age, gender, ethnicity, religion or any other characteristic.
 Debate is encouraged, but threatening behaviour or abusive language will not be tolerated here.>> Go back to top of page <<

 We are a family-friendly club.
 There is no separate family room but members` children are welcome (under parental control) up to 9pm.
 This time may be relaxed on special occasions.>> Go back to top of page <<

 We have no restrictions on dogs being fetched in to the club, as long as they are well-behaved ... and keep their owners under control :-) In particular, you will meet a number of guide dogs on alternate Monday evenings when the VIPs` (Visually Impaired People) group meets here.>> Go back to top of page <<

 We have a wireless router in the shed, so there is a local

 hotspot for WiFi here.
 This is free for users of the club.